 In terms of architecture, it is truly one of the most stunning structures in San Antonio.
-It is one of teh best sights to see on a Half-Day Morning Tour in San Antonio.
+It is one of the best sights to see on a Half-Day Morning Tour in San Antonio.

-There is even a free light show display on the exterior of the church every Tuesday, Friday, Saturday, and Sunday night.
+There is even a free light show display on the church’s exterior every Tuesday, Friday, Saturday, and Sunday night.
 The 24-minute light show plays three times (9:00 pm, 9:30 pm, and 10:00 pm) and depicts the history and culture of San Antonio.

 12. San Antonio River Walk

 The famous San Antonio River Walk is a must-see when visiting the city.
 Restaurants, boutiques, museums, and so many things in between can be found along this 15-mile stretch of the San Antonio River.

 The most fun and efficient way to see the entire river walk is by going on this San Antonio River Walk Cruise and Hop-On Hop-Off Trolley Tour.